The MneExperiment Pipeline

 Use automatic selection of the optimal regularization method, as described in

-Empty room covariance; for required setup, see Empty room covariance.
+Empty room covariance; for required setup, see Empty room noise covariance.

 - ‘ad_hoc’